ianhundere/rpi-k3s/README.md

     - configure the connection to transmission in settings under `Download Client` > `+` (add transmission) using the hostname and port `transmission-transmission-openvpn.media:80`
     - add indexers in settings under `Indexers` > `+` (add indexer)
         - add the URL / `http://media.${METAL_LB_IP1}.nip.io/jackett/api/v2.0/indexers/<name>/results/torznab/`, API key (found in jackett) and categories (e.g. `2000` for movies and `5000` for tv)

+## install nfs-provisioner

+<sub>this is an optional step if you'd like the creation of persistent volume claims to be automated. i currently only use it for my hdd mount for media.</sub>

+1. add the nfs-provisioner repo
+    - `helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner`
+2. install nginx
+    - `helm install nfs-subdir-external-provisioner nfs-subdir-external-provisioner/nfs-subdir-external-provisioner --create-namespace --namespace nfs-provisioner --values values.yml`

 ## backups